 Do not use undersized golf cart battery cables:

 Golf cart battery cables should be sized to properly handle the expected load.
 Undersized cables can lead to an unacceptable voltage drop and/or increased cable temperature.

 Faulty connection can negatively affect the performance of a battery system and is the leading cause of most battery terminal post meltdowns.
 By sizing the correct cable, using properly assembled cable connectors, and practicing good maintenance habits, the potential for a problem to occur can be greatly minimized.

 Golf cart battery cable sets:

 Golf cart battery cables can be purchased at on-line golf cart parts stores like, Amazon, as a set of 5 for around $20.
 Some places will sell them as a single cable.
 The cables are available as 6 gauge or as 4 gauge.

 These golf cart battery cables are specific to a golf cart make, model and year.
 You will also need to know if you have a set of 36 volt batteries or 48 volt.

 GolfCartBatteryChargerGuide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com,

-Links on this 36 volt golf cart charger page are sponsored affiliate links and the owner makes commission if you buy after clicking these links.
+Links on this golf cart battery cables page are sponsored affiliate links and the owner makes commission if you buy after clicking these links.
 The owner is not a bona-fide user of this product.
 However, he has thoroughly researched it and provided a personal opinion only.
 This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”